-Finding the right nursing bra can feel time-consuming and expensive but absolutely worth it.
+Finding the right nursing bra can feel time-consuming and expensive, but worth it.
 To help, we’ve rounded up six budget-friendly nursing bras on Amazon so that you can find the best nursing bra for your needs.

 2. Soothing nipple pads

-Your nipples can take a beating during the initial breastfeeding phase, so having reusable nipple pads on hand can help provide soothing relief and extra comfort in between nursing sessions.
+Your nipples can take a beating during the initial breastfeeding phase, so having soothing nipple pads on hand can help provide soothing relief and extra comfort between nursing sessions.

 Also, if you require more relief, this nourishing breast mask with aloe, honey, tea tree, and cucumber is a great option.

 Leaks happen during the first few months of breastfeeding, so it’s crucial to have reusable nursing pads to stash in your bra to help soak up leaks.
 You could also use these letdown collection cups to catch extra milk during feeding or between sessions.

 Make sure to have an organic nipple cream nearby to help further soothe nipples in between nursing sessions.
 This nipple cream contains no funky ingredients, has over 12,000 reviews, and there’s no need to wipe it off before nursing or pumping.